 Yes, but you would need to ship the sight to us so that we can install inserts on your bow.
 We would also have to add a release loop to the string.

 We don’t “officially” offer archery lessons, but we routinely provide valuable at-target tips and lessons for our customers.
 Even if you are a seasoned Bob Lee shooter, we’re happy to help troubleshoot any issues you may be having by observing you at the practice butts here at our Shop.
 Or, give us a call if you have questions or concerns.

-Obviously, we have a great appreciation for the sentimental value of a Wing bow.
+Obviously, we have a great appreciation for the sentimental value of a Wing Archery bow.
 Bob’s personal collection is proudly displayed in the lobby of our Jacksonville facility.
-However, determining a build date for any given Wing model typically requires a “best guest”.
+However, determining a build date for any given Wing model typically requires a “best guess”.
 The records for those bows have long since vanished, and the numbering system changed several times during Wing Archery’s duration.
 Occasionally, the serial number will suggest a “reverse” month and year that the bow was built.
 But more often, the numbers were randomized and lend very little information as to the born-on date of the bow.

 We do not offer refinishing of the old Wing Archery bows.
 Oftentimes, these bows feature logos and other silkscreens that cannot be preserved during the refinish process, and we feel those add greatly to the sentimental and “vintage” value of the Wing bows.
 Additionally, we cannot assume liability for these irreplaceable collectibles.

-We welcome all visitors to peruse our Lobby and the Wing collectibles and stock bows therein, but we must limit your visit to the “front end” of our shop.
+We welcome all visitors to peruse our Lobby and the Wing collectibles and stock bows therein, but we must limit your visit to the front end of our shop.
 Our production area is limited to Bob Lee staff only, mostly due to safety concerns (and stern directives from our insurance agent).